hiero-ledger/hiero-sdk-python/README.md

 1. Create a .env file in the root of your project.
 We have a .gitignore which will exclude root .env files from being committed.
 2. Create a Hedera Testnet account [Hedera Portal](https://portal.hedera.com/) and retrive your testnet account details.
 3. Add environment variables to your .env file and save but do not commit the result.
-You'll need to add to this or tweak names as the SDK functionality calls for more environment variables.
-To start with:
+We have an .env./at hedera_sdk_python/.env.example to demonstrate.
+You'll need to add to .env as the SDK functionality calls for more environment variables.
+This should be sufficient to start:

 ```
 OPERATOR_ID=0.0.1234xx